App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Would you loan money to someone who is already deeply in debt?
-Maybe.
-Maybe not.
-But, chances are, you’d prefer to loan money to someone that had little or no debt.
+Maybe, maybe not.
+But, chances are, you’d prefer to loan money to someone that had little to no debt.
 Banks and other lenders feel the same way, which is why your credit utilization ratio (a measure of how much debt you currently have) is one of the biggest factors in your credit score.
 What exactly is your credit utilization ratio?
 Simply put, it’s a measure of how much you owe on all your revolving accounts (like credit cards) compared to how much credit you have available.
 Read on for a closer look at how credit utilization ratios work, how to calculate your ratio, and how to know if your number is good — or could use improvement.

-Definition of the Credit Utilization Ratio
+Definition of Credit Utilization Ratio

-A credit utilization ratio is the money you owe on your credit cards relative to the total amount of available credit that you have.
+Credit utilization ratio is the money you owe on your credit cards relative to the total amount of available credit that you have.
 This calculation results in a percentage that is used by credit scoring models to help predict the likelihood that a borrower will repay a loan.

 How Credit Utilization Ratio Works

 The actual amount of credit card debt you currently have is actually less important than how that number compares to the amount of credit you have access to.
 For example, if someone has $1,000 in debt, is that a lot?
 It could be if the person has a modest income and, as a result, has only $1,500 in available credit.
-This person has used up two-thirds of their available credit and their credit utilization ratio is 66%, which can contribute to a bad credit scoreOn the other hand, if this person has $10,000 of available credit, their credit utilization ratio is just a mere 10%, which can lead to a good credit score
+This person has used up two-thirds of their available credit and their credit utilization ratio is 66%, which can contribute to a bad credit score.
+On the other hand, if this person has $10,000 of available credit, their credit utilization ratio is just a mere 10%, which can lead to a good credit score.
+Recommended: 8 Ways to Consolidate Credit Card Debt

 How to Calculate Your Credit Utilization Ratio

-A credit utilization ratio is the sum of all your balances, divided by the sum of your cards' credit limits.
+A credit utilization ratio is the sum of all your balances divided by the sum of your cards' credit limits.
 As complicated as that sounds, it’s fairly easy to calculate.
-The first step is to gather all of your credit card statements, and then add up all of your outstanding balances.
+The first step is to gather all of your credit card statements and add up all of your outstanding balances.
 Next, add up all of the credit limits you have on your cards.
 Now, take the balance total and divide it by the credit limit total.
 Finally, multiply this number by 100 to find your credit utilization ratio as a percentage amount.For example, if you have one credit card with a $2,000 limit and your current balance is $1,000, your credit utilization ratio, expressed as a percentage, would be 50%.

 What Is Revolving Credit?

-Revolving credit is a type of credit that is open-ended, such as a credit card or other line of credit (such as a home equity line of credit).
+Revolving credit is a type of credit that is open ended, such as a credit card or other line of credit (such as a home equity line of credit).
 When you are approved for revolving credit, you are given a credit limit, which is the maximum amount you can charge to the account.
 When you make a purchase, your available credit goes down.
 When you make a payment, your available credit goes back up.
 Revolving credit accounts are open ended, meaning they don’t have an end date like installment loans (such as mortgages, student loans, or personal loans) do.
 As long as the account remains open and in good standing, you can continue to use it.

 What Is a Good Credit Utilization Ratio?